Reserve Course Materials

 To reduce the cost burden for students, the Library lends out copies of many textbooks stocked by the Bookstore.
 This effort is known as our Textbook Initiative.
 The Bookstore supplies us with lists of assigned textbooks before the start of each term.
 Using these lists, we work to purchase as many textbooks as we can.
 The following parameters guide how many copies of each textbook we will purchase.

-- We acquire only textbooks that are both priced over $50 and required (ie., not just recommended).
+- We acquire only required textbooks (ie., not just recommended).

 - If we can purchase an ebook version of a textbook, we do so.